 In addition to the everyday care home fire safety products and procedures outlined above, there are many more risks and safety issues that must be considered.
 These should be identified in your Fire Risk Assessment.

-Churches Fire are happy to provide further advice and an updated Fire Risk Assessment.
+Churches Fire & Security are happy to provide further advice and an updated Fire Risk Assessment.

-Churches Fire are a third-party accredited company.
+Churches Fire & Security are a third-party accredited company.
+Explore all our company and industry fire accreditations and memberships.
 This means that we are assessed independently on a regular basis to ensure we comply with the highest possible standards.
 We are ISO 9001:2015 certified, BAFE and LPCB approved as well as being a member of the Fire Industry Association (FIA), ensuring a high-level of experience and knowledge in the fire safety industry.

-Contact Churches Fire today to discuss your care home needs.Get in touch
+Contact Churches Fire & Security today to discuss your care home needs.Get in touch